Emadeddin-Beshtawi/reading--notes/class08.md

+#### Float Property

-#### Also, the float property allows you to take an element in normal flow and place it as far to the left or right of the containing element as possible.
+Also, the float property allows you to take an element in normal flow and place it as far to the left or right of the containing element as possible.
 This can be float:right or float-left.
 Furthermore, float can be cleared using the clear property, the values can be left, right, both and none.
 To create multi-column layouts with floats, The following three CSS properties are used to position the columns next to each other:

 * `width`: sets the width of the columns.